Click Here To Schedule A Consultation

 What is the process for Xeomin treatment?

 Patients begin treatment by scheduling a consultation appointment with Dr. Green at her Upper East Side dermatology office.
 There, Dr. Green will assess the treatment area to determine the scope of the treatment necessary.
-You will discuss your unique physical and aesthetic goals and determine the treatment plan best suits your needs.
+During the consultation, it is best to disclose any prescriptions, supplements, or over-the-counter medications you take so Dr. Green can generate a safe and effective treatment plan.

-Before arriving for your Xeomin appointment, Dr. Green recommends not taking anti-inflammatory medication, such as Advil or Aleve, Aspirin, blood thinners, fish oil, or multivitamins.
+Before your Xeomin appointment, Dr. Green recommends not taking anti-inflammatory medication, such as Advil or Aleve, Aspirin, blood thinners, fish oil, or multivitamins.
 Taking these medications before the procedure can lead to a higher risk of bruising following the treatment.
-Additionally, arriving at the appointment with a clean face free from makeup is best.
+Additionally, it is best to arrive at the appointment with a clean face free from makeup.

 The procedure itself is very quick and involves minimal discomfort.
-Most patients report that the injections do not cause them any pain.
-The complete process for most cosmetic injection treatments takes only 10 minutes – though the amount of time that the treatment takes depends upon the size of the treatment area and the condition being treated.
-The number of injections is also variable based on the size and scope of the treatment area.
-Dr. Green will determine how many units of Xeomin are necessary during your initial consultation.
+Most cosmetic injection treatments, such as Xeomin or fillers, take only 10 minutes to complete.
+However, the amount of time depends upon the size of the treatment area and the condition being treated.
+The number of vials necessary is also variable based on the size and scope of the treatment area.

 Xeomin is a treatment that requires no downtime or recovery time.
 As such, following the treatment, you can resume your regularly scheduled daily activities as planned.
-You can wash your face and apply your makeup again immediately following the treatment if you so choose.
-Dr. Green likes to see her patients two weeks after their initial injection treatments to ensure that treatment is satisfactory, and at that time, any touch-up required can be performed.
+You can wash your face and apply makeup again immediately following the treatment if you choose.
+Dr. Green likes to see her patients two weeks after their initial injection treatments to ensure that treatment is satisfactory, and at that time, she will perform any required touch-ups.

 xeomin 2 weeks anna

 Xeomin and Botox work the same way to treat dynamic fine lines, wrinkles, and various medical conditions.
 Both Xeomin and Botox are neurotoxins derived from Botulinum toxin type A, which, when injected into the muscle, work to essentially “freeze” the muscle so that it no longer contracts.
-Botulinum toxin type A blocks the neurotransmitters at the injection site.
-As a result, the muscle is not receiving the signal from the brain to contract, which causes the muscle to relax.
+Botulinum toxin type A blocks the neurotransmitters at the injection site, which causes the muscle to relax.
 When used for cosmetic purposes, muscle relaxation reduces the appearance of wrinkles, smoothing out the skin.

 Xeomin vs. Dysport vs. Botox vs. Revance Daxi

-Botox, Xeomin, Dysport, and Daxi contain the same ingredient, Botulinum toxin type A. The Clostridium botulinum bacteria produce this toxin.
+Botox, Xeomin, Dysport, and Daxi contain the same ingredient, Botulinum toxin type A, produced by the Clostridium botulinum bacteria.
 This neurotoxin blocks the neuromuscular signals to relax targeted muscles at the injection site.
 Since all of these neurotoxins act similarly, they affect similar cosmetic results.
 Many different treatment options, besides Botox, are now available for cosmetic injection.
 Some physicians or patients may prefer one type over the other.
 They have a similar duration of treatments, with Revance Daxi lasting a bit longer and a similar side effect profile.

 What is the cost of Xeomin?